 The church is not an isolated island from the rest of society and, by its very nature, it cannot be.
 It too is changing.
 As a matter of fact, change is not new to the church.
 One only has to read the book of Acts and subsequent church history to see the church changing to meet the challenges of its day.
-For those of us within the holiness tradition, John Wesley and the early Methodists serve as an example of innovation at its best.
+John Wesley and the early Methodists serve as an example of innovation at its best.
 After Wesley’s own spiritual awakening, he realized that the vast majority of unsaved souls refused to enter the doors of an Anglican Church.
 Unwilling that people should perish in their sins he took the gospel message to the coal mines and open fields of England.
 Despite bitter opposition from the clergy, Wesley became an open-air preacher.
 For the sake of souls, Wesley was willing to change the norm and engage in a practice that even he disliked.
-He commented, “to this day field preaching is a cross to me, but I know my commission and see no other way of preaching the gospel to every creature”.
+He commented, “to this day field preaching is a cross to me, but I know my commission and see no other way of preaching the gospel to every creature.”

 As Methodism took root in Great Britain, Wesley was faced with a growing number of societies that had no ordained preacher.
 His solution was to create a band of itinerant laymen to serve them.
 In answering a necessity by innovation, he formed one of the great features of Methodism that was, without doubt, pivotal to its success.
 Mind you, his decision to break with tradition and do something different brought disfavor and persecution from the Anglican Church.
 Furthermore, Wesley’s approach to spiritual formation through the class and band meetings was not only innovative but also highly effective — so much so that it still serves as the model for small group ministries today.